-Next Generation Technologies Fund – Resilient Cyber Systems (High priority) (expired)
+Next Generation Technologies Fund – Resilient Cyber Systems (High priority) (closed)

 Military platforms and systems are underpinned by core cyber technologies, including software, hardware, embedded firmware, sensors, and user interfaces.
 The supply chain for developing and supporting cyber systems cannot guarantee the requisite security for mission critical components.

 Specifically, we are interested in how commercial-off-the-shelf (COTS) components of varying levels of trust can be used to construct trusted and trustworthy systems.
 Research should focus on architectural aspects whereby increased security can be gained through the addition of small amounts of bespoke logic (software or hardware).
 The simplicity of the architecture, the trusted computing base, and the usability will need to be balanced against the overall cost and efficiency of any proposed research direction.

 Proposals are welcomed for collaborative research projects in tools and techniques for ensuring the underpinning technologies for Defence Systems are trustworthy.
 Preference is for proposals that exhibit a long-term vision, coupled with tangible milestone outputs in the first 12 months.